 The Negroni Bianco translates to White Negroni.
 But the recipe here is a bit different from the original.

 The combination is quite dry and offers wine-like minerality.
 The fresh and citrusy notes of Italicus harmonize perfectly with the botanicals from the Gin.

-That is a super light and refreshing aperitivo cocktail.
-First served at Paradiso bar in Barcelona, the Olimpo is a prime example of the sophisticated aperitifs you can make with Italicus Rosolio di Bergamotto.
+That is a superbly light and refreshing aperitivo cocktail.
+First served at Paradiso bar in Barcelona, the Olimpo is a prime example of the sophisticated aperitifs you can make with Italicus Rosolio di Bergamotto

 Add all ingredients into a cocktail shaker filled with ice and shake until well-chilled.